BASSINET VS. CRIB: HOW TO CHOOSE WHAT’S RIGHT FOR YOUR BABY

 - Cribs come in a wide (nearly mindboggling!) array of styles and designs and are readily available so it is easy to find one that suits you, your baby, and your style.

 - In addition to the long lifespan for baby, many cribs convert to toddler and even full-sized beds, giving you lots of bang for your buck.

 - Cribs are large, heavy items and are not designed for portability.

 - They may not be ideal for the first few months if you plan to have baby sleep in your room and you don’t have space for a full-sized crib.

 Ultimately, the bassinet vs. crib decision is a personal one which all parents will make after taking all the pros and cons into consideration.
 Both provide a safe and secure space for baby to snooze.
 And, many parents will end up purchasing both, since a bassinet is great for the first few months and a crib is the next step up.
 If you’re still not sure, you can always consult with your pediatrician or ask around to friends and family members with newborns to hear about their experiences when it comes to the bassinet vs. crib debate.

 Regardless of your choice, Loop has a product you can rent to help your baby (and you) sleep well.
-Check out Loop's sleep products (including many popular bassinets and cribs) and start saving money today.
+Check out Loop's sleep products (including many popular bassinets and cribs like the HALO Bassinest) and start saving money today.